KQM-git/TCL/docs/evidence/general-mechanics/overworld.md

 **Significance:**

 * Furthering the knowledge of the cursed overworld of Teyvat.
 * Considering the island is called the Vishap Research Lab and the enclosure-like nature of the room, I can only surmise that Batyshmal Vishaps who were experimented on were kept in there at some point.
 The strange substance left behind on the ground is therefore most likely a reptile coprolite - the fossilized excrement of the Vishaps.
-The cobalt blue color is likely due to the elemental constitution of the beasts, and the crystal-like formation may be thanks to the uric acid that was present at the time of discharge.
+The cobalt blue color is likely due to the Elemental constitution of the beasts, and the crystal-like formation may be thanks to the uric acid that was present at the time of discharge.
 The easily flammable property further proves my point, since coprolite is mostly carbon.
 (Mr. Pillow\#0065)

 ## Serenitea Pot